 Peak Okavango Delta flooding allows for mokoro excursions and water-based wildlife encounters

 June to August are often considered the prime months, particularly in the Okavango Delta, Moremi Game Reserve, and Chobe National Park, where game viewing is consistently excellent.
+As this period is high season, there is high demand for accommodation.

 October is typically the hottest month in Botswana, just before the arrival of the summer rains.
 While temperatures can be high, wildlife remains concentrated near remaining water sources, which can result in intense and rewarding game viewing.
 This period suits travellers who prioritise wildlife encounters and are comfortable with warmer conditions.